Umm Shaif oil field

 The Umm Shaif Oil Field is an oil field in Abu Dhabi.
 It was discovered in 1958 and developed by Abu Dhabi Marine Areas, a joint venture between BP and Compagnie Française des Pétroles.
 The oil field is now operated and owned by Abu Dhabi National Oil Company.
 The total proven reserves of the Umm Shaif oil field are around 3.9 billion barrels (550 million tonnes), and production is centered on 300000 oilbbl/d.

+In July 2026, ADNOC and its international partners approved a US$6.2 billion investment to develop the Umm Shaif Gas Cap.
+The project was expected to produce more than 600 million standard cubic feet of natural gas and associated gas liquids per day from 2030.
+The partners included TotalEnergies, Eni and the China National Petroleum Corporation.